Kelmory/HapPypi/README.md

   -i INDEX_URL, --index-url INDEX_URL
-                        optional url for acquiring packages from -R, --recursive       download packages in dependency trees recursively
+                        optional url for acquiring packages from -R, --recursive       download packages in dependency trees recursively -w WORKING_PACKAGES, --working-packages WORKING_PACKAGES
+                        the maximum package number to download simultaneously -t TIME_DELAY, --time-delay TIME_DELAY
+                        the maximum random time delay to download each package -p PACKAGES, --packages PACKAGES
+                        check packages appeared only in this argument, comma- separated string. if used, dumps output into `PIP_LIST`.
+  -v, --verbose         make logger more active, e.g. activate error-logging
+                        of a package download failure

 ```

 ### NOTE
 Currently, `happy` would only allow **ONE** file like `requirement.txt`.
 The versions(such as `==x.x.x`, `>=x.x.x`, etc.) in each line are automatically ignored.

 ## Future Features
 * **partially downloads** limited versions of packages, given specified requirements.